Today (American TV program): Founding

-The show's first broadcast aired on January 14, 1952, as the brainchild of television executive Sylvester “Pat” Weaver, who was then vice president of NBC.
-Weaver was president of the company from 1953 to 1956, during which time Todays late-night companion The Tonight Show premiered.
+The show's first broadcast aired on January 14, 1952, as the brainchild of television executive Sylvester "Pat" Weaver, who was then vice president of NBC.
+Weaver became president of the company from 1953 to 1956, during which time Todays late-night companion The Tonight Show premiered.
 In pre-production, the show's proposed working title was The Rise and Shine Revue.
 The show was first supervised by Jerome Alan Danzig.

 Today was the first program of its genre when it premiered with original host Dave Garroway.
 The program blended national news headlines, interviews with newsmakers, lifestyle features, other light news and gimmicks (including the presence of the chimpanzee J. Fred Muggs who served as the show's mascot during the early years), and local news updates from the network's stations.

+National availability of the program expanded gradually during the 1950s.
+As late as January 1955, the show was not yet carried in markets such as Denver; the network feed had not extended west of Omaha until the autumn of 1954.
+At that time, to reach the Mountain Time Zone, the signal was transmitted to the West Coast, kinescoped, and then distributed to affiliates in cities like Salt Lake City.

 It has spawned several other shows of a similar type, including ABC's Good Morning America, and CBS' now-defunct The Early Show.
 In other countries, the format was copied – most notably in the United Kingdom with the BBC's BBC Breakfast and ITV's Good Morning Britain, and in Canada with Your Morning on CTV Television Network.